 Your landlord only needs to give ‘reasonable notice’ to quit.
-Usually this means the length of the rental payment period – so if you pay rent weekly, you’ll get 1 week’s notice.
+Usually this means the length of the rental payment period – so if you pay rent monthly, you’ll get one month’s notice.

-The notice doesn’t have to be in writing.
+The notice does not have to be in writing.